Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The majority of Tolleson’s clients are ultra-high-net-worth individuals and their families.
 The firm says it can also provide portfolio management services to estates, trusts, foundations, private investment funds and trust accounts at Tolleson Private Bank and National Philanthropic Trust, a public charity.

 Tolleson generally requires its advisory clients to have a minimum account size of $20 million.
-Because of this comparatively high account minimum, Tolleson’s individual client base is exclusively comprised of high-net-worth and ultra-high-net-worth individuals and families.
+Because of this comparatively high account minimum, Tolleson’s client base is exclusively comprised of high-net-worth and ultra-high-net-worth individuals and families.
 However, Tolleson notes that it may waive this minimum at its discretion.

 Services Offered by Tolleson Private Wealth Management